Skies as gray as a Charlie Chaplin flick. A nip in the air intense enough to cause a momentary sting. Cement awash with plenty of rain puddles.

 Heck, with any luck, perhaps we can see a Game 7 played in sleet.

 OK, that's an extreme, but then again, extreme weather has become a regular part of the playoff experience in recent years, and it sure could use a signature moment.
-Perhaps then, common sense will return to baseball's leadership -- provided, of course, that baseball someday will hire a visionary who cares more about the quality of the sport than the quantity
+Perhaps then, common sense will return to baseball's leadership -- provided, of course, that baseball someday will hire a visionary who cares more about the quality of the sport than the quantity of revenue provided by the networks and advertisers.

 Until then, mind-blowing moments such as the Colorado Rockies' run to their first Winter Classic will be mixed with body-numbing images such as the one seen at their Coors Field home in Game 3 of the National League Championship Series.